sillygoose/sbhistory/README.md

     Like the daily_history, production for a period is just a subtraction.
 But if you want to see the power in watts for a period you have to do some math.
 See the Flux `irradiance` script for how this is accomplished.

-    NOTE: It seems that only the current years daily production data is stored on an inverter.
+    NOTE: It seems that only the current year daily production data is stored on an inverter.

 - irradiance_history